marionlo/100-days-of-code/README.md

 **Thoughts:** Might think again about the structure of my React App, or maybe refactor a part of the code to make it easier so that it works.

+### Day 15: October 17, 2018

+**Today's Progress**: Today I've continued again my Neighborhood map, I managed to add the image for the different location with ComponentDidUpdate, but there is an infinite loop.
+Maybe it's because there is a setState on the loop, I need to find a solution to make it work without the component rendering in a loop.
+I've also started a course on Angular 6, learnt how to add modules, how to use ngModel, and started to learn about Typescript.

+**Thoughts:** React is difficuuuult!!!